References

 IFA.
 Institute of Foresters of Australia website. https://www.forestry.org.au/

 Leys, A.J.
 2011.
 Carbon forestry in the New Zealand social landscape: Post introduction of an Emissions Trading Scheme (ETS).
 Report for the J.W.
-Gottstein Memorial Trust, Australia. http://gottsteintrust.org/reports/
+Gottstein Memorial Trust, Australia. https://gottsteintrust.org/projects-reports

 MPWC.
 2005.
 Who is involved?
-Montreal Process Working Group. http://enb.iisd.org/forestry/mont.html
+Montreal Process Working Group. https://enb.iisd.org/forestry/mont.html

 PEFC.
 2011.
 PEFC Council Information Register.
-Programme for the Endorsement of Forest Certification. http://register.pefc.cz/statistics.asp#
+Programme for the Endorsement of Forest Certification. https://register.pefc.cz/statistics.asp#

 PIRSA.
 2008.
 Forestry matters!
-A Forest Education Resource, Department of Primary Industries and Resources South Australia. http://pir.sa.gov.au/forestry
+A Forest Education Resource, Department of Primary Industries and Resources South Australia. https://pir.sa.gov.au/forestry

 Robinson, M. and Kile, G. 2007.
 Forests, wood and Australia’s carbon balance.
 Report for Forest and Wood Products Research and Development Corporation and CRC for Greenhouse Accounting.